shprink/conferences/2017/introduction-to-ionic/slides/web_today.md

         </div>
     </div>
     <aside class="notes">
         and even in the air!.
-This macbook act as a beacon to broadcast the link to the slides via what we call the Physical Web!
-And YES I do love kitties in case you are still wondering :)
+This macbook act as a beacon to broadcast the link to the slides via what we call the Physical Web! <br/>
+        <b>And YES I do love kitties in case you are still wondering :)</b>
     </aside>
 </section>